astrowonk/wordle/README.md

 ## Wordle Solver

 This can not help you win a live game of [wordle](https://www.powerlanguage.co.uk/wordle/).
 It can algorithimically solve a wordle like puzzle only if you pass in a target word.
 In theory, it's making the optimal plays to maximize letter frequency and position frequency.
-So if you did better than the algorithm, you had some good luck!
-That is the purpose of this class, to - after the fact - compare one's performance against the algorithm.
+So if you did better than the algorithm, well done!
+But it exists for comparitive use only, not to help people solve the puzzle.
+(There is no interface to give it feedback, it is designed to play against itself.)

 The algorithm does not know the target list from wordle which people have extracted from the source code.
-It does know the bigger allowed word list and uses that to restrict its guesses.
-I think knowing the words can only be from ~2000 words is apriori knowledge and cheating.
+It use know the larger 12000+ allowed word list and uses that to restrict its guesses.
+I think knowing the words can only be from ~2000 words is apriori knowledge and basically cheating.

 It's sort of [a twitter bot](https://twitter.com/thewordlebot) now.